stianloader/Micromixin/README.md

 micromixin-annotations should strictly be used for compilation only, micromixin-transformer should strictly be used for runtime transformation only, micromixin-runtime should most likely always be used.

-Another project under the micromixin umbrella is micromixin-remapper, which is an add-on library for stianloader-remapper in order to be able remap mixin classes.
-It is developed under https://github.com/stianloader/micromixin-remapper

 ## Maven